hanakslr/vt_town_plan/README.md

 ## Running

-1. Extract structure of the docx file. `extract.py file_name`.
-This will dump structured JSON to ouput/
+1. Extract structure and embeddings of the docx file. `python extract.py file_name`.
+This will read, chunk, embed, and dump to pg.
-2. Transform the data.
-Using sentence transformers to generated embeddings in `transform.py`
-3. Load the data into
+2. Search.
+Running `python search.py search_term` will perform a semantic search and return the top 5 results.